navapbc/template-infra/docs/infra/set-up-infrastructure-tools.md

 ### Install AWS CLI

 The [AWS Command Line Interface (AWS CLI)](https://aws.amazon.com/cli/) is a unified tool to manage your AWS services.
 With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.
-Install the AWS commmand line tool by following the instructions found here:
+Install the AWS command line tool by following the instructions found here:

 - [Install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)